Harari people: History

 The sixteenth century saw Oromos invading regions of the Horn of Africa from the northern areas of Hargeisa to its southern portions such as Lower Juba, incorporating the Harari people.
 Hararis were furious when Muhammad Gasa decided to move the Adal Sultanate's capital from Harar to Aussa in 1577 in response to Oromo threats.
 In less than a year after its relocation Adal would collapse.
 Harari imams continued to have a presence in the southern Afar Region in the Imamate of Aussa until they were overthrown in the eighteenth century by the Mudaito dynasty, who later established the Sultanate of Aussa.

 Among the assimilated peoples were Arab Muslims that arrived during the start of the Islamic period, as well as Argobba and other migrants that were drawn to Harar's well-developed culture.
 Statistics prove that a Semitic-speaking people akin to the Harari may have inhabited a stretch of land between the Karkaar Mountains, the middle Awash and Jijiga.
 Oromo migrations have effectively split this putative ethnolinguistic block to the Lake Zway islands, Gurage territory, and Harar.
 Following the decline of the Adal Sultanate's ascendancy in the area, a large number of the Harari were in turn reportedly absorbed into the Oromo community.
 In the Emirate of Harar period, Hararis sent missionaries to convert Oromo to Islam.
 The loss of the crucial Battle of Chelenqo marked the end of Harar's independence in 1887.
+Opposition to Emperor Menelik II's forces persisted into the late 1890s, notably spearheaded by Talha Jafar, who received assistance from Hararis as well as other Muslim groups in the region.
 Hararis supported the designated but uncrowned Emperor of Ethiopia Lij Iyasu, and his presumed efforts to make Harar the capital of an African Islamic empire.
 Iyasu was however overthrown in 1916, and many of his Harari followers were jailed.